 |“||It is always summer under the sea.
 The merwives wear nennymoans in their hair and weave gowns of silver seaweed.
 I know, I know, oh, oh, oh.||”|

 This seems to predict Sansa at Joffrey's wedding to Margaery Tyrell.
-On the day of the wedding, Sansa wore a gown of silvery satin, and had a delicate silver net with dark purple gemstones in her hair.
+On the day of the royal wedding, Sansa wears a gown of silvery satin, and has a delicate silver net with dark purple gemstones in her hair.
 The "nennymoans" that Patchface refers to seems to be a corruption of "anemone", which is a purple flower.
 Sea anemones, which are named after the flower, are poisonous water-dwelling animals.